instaclustr/code-samples/Kafka/TieredStorage/README.md

 There are lots of assumptions, see the blogs for details.
 The plan is to add functionality as required over time, potentially resulting in a fully-fledged Apache Kafka performance model including IO, Network and CPU!

+Update for blog part 7!
+A new version with Kafka storage calculations (but no graphs) is available as kafka_storage.html

 ## The blogs are available here: